Josh Dasilva: International career

 Dasilva was a part of the England U19 squad which won the 2017 UEFA European U19 Championship and made three appearances in the tournament.
 He appeared in each match of the U20 team's 2017–18 Under 20 Elite League campaign and was a late inclusion in the squad for the 2019 Toulon Tournament.
 Dasilva won five caps and scored one goal for England at U21 level, all in 2021 UEFA European U21 Championship qualifying matches.
-In February 2020, Dasilva stated that he would be open to playing for Angola.
+In February 2020, Dasilva stated that he would be open to playing for Angola and in May 2023, he was contacted by DR Congo.

 Personal life

 Dasilva is of Angolan descent.
 He attended Beal High School in Redbridge, London.